Fast Forward to the Twenty-First Century

-Reconstructive surgery calls for a high degree of precision to yield expected results and improve a patient's recovery time.
+Reconstructive surgery calls for a high precision to yield the expected results and improve a patient's recovery time.

 Augmented reality goggles can be used to feed information from CT scans and MRI images directly into a surgeon’s field of vision.
 This way, the surgeon knows where blood vessels and bone fractures are and can increase the precision of the incision during reconstructive surgery.

 First, surgeons perform diagnostic imaging on the patient.
 Then, the data from CT scans, MRI, and X-rays is digitized and transformed into a 3D model, which shows the location of soft tissues, blood vessels, and bones.

 This rendering is then fed into the AR device.
 During the surgery, the 3D rendering is mapped on a patient’s body, providing the surgeon with critical information.